pejotzet/YourSiteTemplate/README.md

 # Static site template

-This template is based on [Hugo Second Brain Theme](https://github.com/wowchemy/hugo-second-brain-theme).
+This template is based on [Hugo Portfolio Theme](https://github.com/wowchemy/starter-hugo-portfolio-theme).

 It is customized for local authoring using Code and DevContainers.